airalab/robonomics-wiki/docs/cases/open_sensor_network_run_by_ipfs.md

 At this page you'll find step-by-step instruction to connect [SEN0233](https://wiki.dfrobot.com/Air_Quality_Monitor__PM_2.5,_Formaldehyde,_Temperature_&_Humidity_Sensor__SKU__SEN0233) sensor to [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and make it publish data on demand.

+After reading this article you should get the main idea and be able to connect any desired sensor.

+!!! note
+    All of the following steps are done on Linux

 ## Requirements

 * SEN0233